-Insight on Africa is a biannual refereed academic journal covering contemporary African affairs and issues of policy relevance.
-It focuses on, though not confined to, foreign policies and developmental issues of African countries.
-The journal specially encourages article submission on issues related to emerging powers in Africa, BRICS in Africa and Afro-Asian relations.
+It is a biannual refereed academic journal covering contemporary African affairs and issues of policy relevance.
+The focus areas of this journal include but not confined to foreign policies and developmental issues of African countries.
+It caters to students, teachers, academicians and people from the background of international politics and relations, law, social sciences and humanities.
+The contributions can range from book reviews, articles and review essays on issues related to emerging powers in Africa, BRICS in Africa and Afro-Asian relations.

 |Sachin Chaturvedi||Director General, Research and Information System for Developing Countries, New Delhi, India|

 |Sujan R Chinoy||Director-General, Manohar Parrikar Institute for Defence Studies and Analyses (MP-IDSA), New Delhi, India|

 |Arvind Gupta||Director, Vivekananda International Foundation, New Delhi, India|

 |Sunjoy Joshi||Chairman, Observer Research Foundation, New Delhi, India|

 |Amitabh Kundu||Former Professor, Centre for Study of Regional Development, Jawaharlal Nehru University, New Delhi, India|

 |Rama Malkote||Professor (Retd.), Centre for Indian Ocean Studies, Osmania University, Hyderabad, India|